No, You Shouldn’t Get a Disney Credit Card (Here’s What to Do Instead)

 These points are especially versatile on the redemption end.
 Once you rack up rewards, you can redeem them to cover any travel expense you want at a rate of one cent per point.
 The signup bonus alone is worth $500 in travel, and that’s money you can use for hotels, flights, rental cars, and more.

 The Capital One® Venture® Rewards Credit Card does come with a $95 annual fee, but it’s waived the first year.

 Barclaycard Arrival Plus® World Elite Mastercard®

-The Barclaycard Arrival Plus® World Elite Mastercard® works similarly to the Capital One card in the fact you earn 2x points on each dollar you spend along with an initial signup bonus.
-The difference is, the signup bonus is 60,000 points after you spend $5,000 on purchases in the first 90 days and paying the annual fee.
+The Barclaycard Arrival Plus® World Elite Mastercard® works similarly to the Capital One card in the fact you earn unlimited 2x points on every purchase along with an initial signup bonus.
+The difference is, the signup bonus is 70,000 points after you spend $5,000 on purchases in the first 90 days and paying the annual fee.

 Still, these points are incredibly versatile since you can use them for hotel stays, flights, rental cars, and nearly any other type of travel you can dream up.
 This makes them especially helpful if you decide to stay in an off-site hotel or rental condo, for example.

 The Barclaycard Arrival Plus® World Elite Mastercard® has an $89 annual fee.